deliveroo/routemaster/README.md

 - Option to push events to subscribers over routermaster-initiated long-polling requests
 - Option to push events to subscribers over client-initiated long-polling requests

+Reliability improvements:

+- Ability for subscribers to specify retention period and/or max events retained.

 Monitoring:

 - Separate monitoring application, with a UI, consuming the monitoring API and